15 Tips and Activities for Onboarding Remote Employees in 2023

 This practice will help you implement changes if needed and improve the process for future joiners.
 For example, you can gather the questions asked by the new employees and add them to the collective resource, so the answers are already there for future reference.

-Virtual activities for remote onboarding
+Virtual activities for onboarding remote employees

 Although social engagement and connection are sometimes lacking in remote and hybrid teams, team bonding is not as difficult as it may appear.
 Onboarding can be made more effective by organising activities that encourage connection and participation.
 Here are some of our top selections for employee onboarding: